percona/pmm-doc/docs/setting-up/server/helm.md

 Backups for the PMM server currently support only storage layer backups and thus require [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/).

-You could validate proper configuration by these commands:
+Validate the correct configuration by using these commands:
 ```sh
 kubectl get sc
 kubectl get volumesnapshotclass
 ```

 !!! note alert alert-primary "Storage"
     Storage configuration is Hardware and Cloud specific.
 There could be additional costs associated with Volume Snapshots.
-Please check the documentation for your Cloud or for your Kubernetes cluster.
+Check the documentation for your Cloud or for your Kubernetes cluster.

-It is recommended to stop the PMM server before taking the [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).
-Here we will stop PMM (scale to 0 pods), take a snapshot, wait for unlit snapshot completes, and start PMM server (scale to 1 pod):
+Before taking a [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/), stop the PMM server.
+In this step, we will stop PMM (scale to 0 pods), take a snapshot, wait until the snapshot completes, then start PMM server (scale to 1 pod):
 ```sh
 kubectl scale statefulset pmm --replicas=0
 kubectl wait --for=jsonpath='{.status.replicas}'=0 statefulset pmm